- Shifting buyer expectations require sales leaders to develop new strategies to create or extend a competitive advantage

 B2B buyers are increasingly demanding and expect personalized experiences in which their providers meet their needs with comprehensive solutions that deliver their desired business outcomes.
 It is becoming more difficult for a single company to meet its customers’ requirements without help from other companies.
 Sales leaders should look to establish an ecosystem of partners committed to working collaboratively to deliver to customers better, more holistic solutions via connected and seamless buying experiences.

 Sales leaders have been given the opportunity to reexamine their organizations and to make them fitter and stronger to compete in the “next normal.”
-For a deeper dive into the action items here, download our 2021 Planning Assumptions guide for sales leaders, and join me and my colleague Anthony Parlin for our complimentary webinar Planning 2021: European Sales Leaders on Wednesday, October 21st.
+For a deeper dive into the action items here, download our 2021 Planning Assumptions guide for sales leaders.
+To learn more about what the future of sales will hold and to get actionable advice to come out ahead, explore our 2021 B2B Summit North America event.